-Being Prepared for the Statute of Limitations
+Being Prepared For The Statute Of Limitations

-You certainly want to be prepared for this.
-You also want to promptly gather evidence to make sure the claim is preserved.
-This may include gathering witness statements, performing an accident reconstruction, obtaining a private autopsy, and hiring experts, if necessary.
-In many cases, a prompt investigation can dramatically increase the likelihood of a successful outcome in a wrongful death case.
+Examples of important pieces of evidence include gathering witness statements, performing an accident reconstruction, obtaining a private autopsy, and hiring relevant experts, if necessary.
+In many wrongful death cases, a prompt investigation can dramatically increase the likelihood of a successful outcome in a wrongful death case.

 Although most wrongful death claims must be filed in court within three (3) years of the date of death, this time period may be shorter in certain situations.

 For example, if the death was caused by negligence that pre-dated the person’s death (for example, the person was injured and then survived for a period of time before dying) then a case may need to be filed within three (3) years from the date that the negligence was committed.
-Again, you should immediately consult with an experienced attorney to learn whether a shorter time limit may apply to the case.
+Again, you should immediately consult with an experienced wrongful death attorney to learn whether a shorter time limit may apply to the case.